 2013 GWPCA Nationals--Hoover Wins the Derby Stake!

 2013 GWPCA Nationals was Hoover's first field trial, and he had an impressive run, and won the Derby stake!
-We are proud of this young dog, and will start running him in "broke dog" field trial stakes in the spring.
+We are proud of this young dog.
+He is currently training and conditioning for Gun Dog stakes.

 2012 GWPCA Nationals--Idawire Dogs Win the Puppy Stake and the Derby Stake at the GWPCA National Championship Field Trial!